Crossroads MVP

 Antivenin Gain a1 on all Resist Avoidance Rolls against Poison or similar effects for a Medium Duration.

-Energy Potion Remove the effects of Fatigue for a Medium Duration.
+Energy Potion Remove the effects of Fatigued for a Medium Duration.

-Fortitude Potion Remove the effects of Weakness for a Medium Duration.
+Fortitude Potion Remove the effects of Weakened for a Medium Duration.

 Dampening Potion Unable to use Magic but gain a1 on all Resist Avoidance Rolls against Magical effects for a Medium Duration.